Caribbonus wandoensis

-Vexillum wandoense is a species of small sea snail, marine gastropod mollusk in the family Costellariidae, the ribbed miters.
+Caribbonus wandoensise is a species of small sea snail, marine gastropod mollusk in the family Costellariidae, the ribbed miters.

 Description

 The length of the shell attains 6 mm.

 (Original description) The small shell is sub-fusiform and ventricose.
 The spire is much longer than the aperture.
 The whorls are flattened and impressed with numerous transverse dotted grooves which become obsolete below the sutures.
 The sutures are distinct.
 The aperture is ear-shaped and contracted posteriorly.
 The outer lip is thin, simple and arcuated.
 The columella has three oblique plaits.

 Distribution

 This marine species occurs off Venezuela.

 Fossils have been found in Post-Pleistocene strata of South Carolina, USA.